dotnetcore/CAP/README.md

 ```

-Then inject your  `ISubscriberService`  class in Startup.cs
+Then register your class that implements `ISubscriberService` in Startup.cs

 ```c#
 public void ConfigureServices(IServiceCollection services)